-11. Water Production/Usage for 2016
+11. Water Production/Usage for 2019

 The treatment system capacity was designed to meet a 20-year future demand for Melita as well as additional capacity for the rural water system.
-Although that has proven to be incorrect and will be revised accordingly as after only 4 years several upgrades have already taken place and more scheduled in the near future.
 The water system production and usage are summarized in the following charts in Appendix "A" - Usage Charts.